Invenietis/CK-Core/CK.Core/AutomaticDI/README.md

 This attribute can be created anywhere: as long as the name is "CKTypeSuperDefinerAttribute" (regardless of the namespace), it will be honored.

+## ExcludeCKTypeAttribute
+Attribute that excludes a type from Automatic DI discovery process.

+This attribute can be created anywhere: as long as the name is "ExcludeCKTypeAttribute" (regardless of the namespace), it will be honored.